Employer Health Benefit Guide

 • Like an HRA, you lose the plan if you leave your job.

-Regardless of your account type, take advantage of the ability to pay for qualified medical expenses tax-free.
+Regardless of your account type, you can pay for qualified medical expenses tax-free.
 Check with your employer regarding their contribution limits and rollover rules.

 Choose Employee Benefits: Dental Plan